 Led by the President of the Irish Heart Foundation, Emer Shelley, and our Medical Director, Dr Angie Brown – the Board consists of Dr Aidan Buckley, Brian Goggin, Aisling Blake, Professor Joe Harbison, Wally Young, Dr Andrew Maree, Dr Paul Oslizlok, Deirdre Flannery and Gerard McErlean

-Our vision is that every person living in Ireland will live a long, active and healthy life free from heart disease and stroke.
+Our vision is that everyone in Ireland will live a long, active and healthy life free from heart disease and stroke.

-We know more than 60% of adults over 45 years have high blood pressure in Ireland, placing them at greater risk of stroke or heart attack.
+We know more than 60 per cent of adults over 45 have high blood pressure in Ireland, placing them at greater risk of stroke or heart attack.

-The burden of chronic heart failure has increased due to the expanding elderly population affecting 90,000 people living in Ireland and responsible for 20,000 hospital admissions annually.
+The burden of chronic heart failure in Ireland has risen due to our increasing ageing population.
+Heart Failure affects 90,000 people living in Ireland and is responsible for 20,000 hospital admissions every year.

-There is a lot we can do to look after our health and reduce our risk of heart attack and stroke and other conditions and Irish Heart is here to lead the way.
+There is a lot we can do to look after our health and reduce our risk of heart attack and stroke and the Irish Heart Foundation is here to help.

 A New Approach

-Patients and families come first and in recent months, we have been reviewing our strategic approach to best serve the needs of the people of Ireland so they can live life better and longer.
+Patients and families come first, and we have recently reviewed our strategic approach to best serve the people of Ireland so they can live life healthier and longer lives.

 50 years preventing heart disease and stroke